Turkish Australians: Other Turkish populations

-There are smaller populations of Turkish ancestry who have immigrated to Australia from Bulgaria, the Western Thrace area of northern Greece, the Republic of Macedonia, as well as some who had migrated via Germany and other Western European countries.
+There are smaller populations of Turkish ancestry who have immigrated to Australia from Bulgaria, the Western Thrace area of northern Greece, North Macedonia, as well as some who had migrated via Germany and other Western European countries.

 Settlement

 Turkish Australians mainly live in New South Wales and Victoria, especially in the cities of Melbourne and Sydney.
-In Melbourne they reside largely in the suburbs of Broadmeadows, Meadow Heights, Collingwood, Brunswick, Coburg, Fitzroy, Richmond, Springvale and Dandenong.
-In Sydney, they are concentrated in Auburn, Guildford, Botany, Fairfield, Marrickville, Blacktown, Liverpool, Prestons and Ashfield.
+In Melbourne they reside largely in the northern suburbs of Broadmeadows, Dallas, Roxburgh Park and Meadow Heights.
+In Sydney, they are concentrated in Auburn.
+Turkish communities are very well established in regional areas of Australia as well, including Shepparton-Mooroopna in regional Victoria, Bundaberg and the Darling Downs in regional Queensland.

+Religion

+In 2016, Muslim community representing 64% from Turkish Australians population (32,178 people), where 19.1% as Non-Religious, 2.4% as Oriental Orthodox, 2.2% as Eastern Orthodox, 4.5% as Other religion and 7.3% as Not stated.

+In 2021, population of Turkish Australians (38,586 people in 2021) were identifying as Muslim increased to 67.6%, were 20.6% as Non-Religious, 1.7% as Oriental Orthodox, 1.6% as Eastern Orthodox and 8.5% as Other religion.

 Culture

 Community bonds remain strong in the Turkish Australian community.
 They are geographically concentrated in particular areas of Australia which has led to the maintenance of certain cultural traditions across generations.
-The Turkish language and a "moderate" Islam are symbolic markers of the Turkish Australian culture.
 More generally, notions of family loyalty, the social organisation of marriage and traditional segregation of gender roles have shaped the youths' identities in Australia.